archcoding-books/papers/storage/haystack/haystack.md

 scaling metadata management in Ceph, a petabyte-scale object store.
 Ceph further decouples the mapping from logical units to physical ones by introducing generating functions instead of explicit mappings.
-Clients cancal- culatethe appropriate metadata rather than look it up.
+Clients cancalculatethe appropriate metadata rather than look it up.
 Implementing this technique in Haystack remains future work.
-Hendricks et. al [13] observe that traditional metadata pre-fetching algorithms are less effective for object stores because related objects, which are identi- fied by a unique number, lack the semantic groupings that directories implicitly impose.
+Hendricks et. al [13] observe that traditional metadata pre-fetching algorithms are less effective for object stores because related objects, which are identified by a unique number, lack the semantic groupings that directories implicitly impose.
 Their solution is to embed inter-object relationships into the object id.
 This idea is orthogonal to Haystack as Facebook explicitly